-Where chronic absenteeism cannot be resolved locally, school boards may refer the matter to the Attendance Board for support and direction.
+Where chronic absenteeism cannot be resolved locally, public school authorities may refer the matter to the Attendance Board.
 Private school authorities are required to make a referral.
 An Attendance Board panel is then convened to hear the matter.

 Attendance Board members are appointed by the Minister of Education.